adbertram/PowerTrello/README.md

 5. Save the token and API key to the registry so you don't have to specify it every time.

-  `Set-TrelloConfiguration –ApiKey MYAPIKEY –Token $token`
+  `Set-TrelloConfiguration –ApiKey MYAPIKEY –AccessToken $token`

 6. Make the Trello configuration available in your current PowerShell session.